-It is one of the largest squares in Spain and lies right at the entrance of the medieval town.
-Its origins are found in the 11th century, when the space was used for the great traditional holidays.
+This is one of the largest squares in Spain and lies right at the entrance of the medieval town.
+Its origins are found in the 11thcentury, when the space was used for the great traditional holidays.
 The buildings are from different eras, with all of them having a 16th century ground floor colonnade.
 On the northwestern side, the Bujaco Tower is an eye-catching building, now a symbol of the city.
 It was built during the Arab rule, on top of Roman foundations.
-It seems its name comes from the local word for straw dolls, bujacos.
+The origins of its name may come from the local word for straw dolls, bujacos.